mina86/auto-dim-other-buffers.el/README.md

 group which can be accessed with:

     M-x customize-group RET auto-dim-other-buffers RET

+## Troubleshooting

+### Text which should be hidden in org-mode is not

+To hide text, `org-mode` uses `org-hide` face whose foreground is set to the background colour of the `default` face.
+When `auto-dim-other-buffers-mode` changes background of a dimmed window it also needs to be applied to the `org-hide` face.
+The good news is that this is supported out of the box.
+The caveat is that it requires that `auto-dim-other-buffers-face` and `auto-dim-other-buffers-hide-face` are changed in sync.

+If text which should be hidden in org-mode is visible faintly, the most likely reason is that the latter face has not been updated.
+The solution is to customise it via

+    M-x customize-face RET auto-dim-other-buffers-hide-face RET

+and set its foreground and background to match background of the `auto-dim-other-buffers-face`.

+## Afterword

 Note that despite it, the mode operates on *windows* rather than buffers.
 In other words, selected window is highlighted and all other